Updated: Jun 28, 2023

 The George and Eliza Taylor Grave Monument Project

 The Taylors were formerly enslaved people who made their way to Birmingham in the middle 1800s to become the first African-American property owners in town.
 They died in 1901 and 1902 and were buried in Greenwood Cemetery without a marker.
 Recent research by George Getschman of the Friends of the Birmingham Museum and museum assistant Donna Casaceli uncovered their story, and an effort was soon underway to raise funds to erect a grave marker.
 Almost $16,000--four times what was needed--was contributed by people all over the U.S. Excess funds will be used for preservation of historic Greenwood Cemetery.

-This project, co-sponsored by the Friends of the Birmingham Museum and the Piety Hill Chapter of the Daughters of the American Revolution, will be concluded after the risk of the COVID pandemic is over and a public celebration can be planned, hopefully in the spring of 2022.
+This project, co-sponsored by the Friends of the Birmingham Museum and the Piety Hill Chapter of the Daughters of the American Revolution, will be concluded now that the COVID pandemic is over, and is anticipated in the fall of 2023.
 Call us at the museum at 248-530-1928 if you have any questions.
 If you would still like to make a contribution, you can do so at https://bhamgov.wufoo.com/forms/zw2oa9v05w8vrb/, or make your check payable to the Friends of the Birmingham Museum (a 501c3 non-profit organization) .